jk367/personal_website/content/photos/danish friend 2.md

 draft: false
 ---

-I met a lot of cool people in tbilisi.
-He was doing a masters thesis on gay russians in Georgia.
+I met a lot of cool people in Tbilisi.
+He was doing a masters thesis on gay Russians in Georgia.
 He threw great parties.